-- Registered with Ministry of Commerce then submit the latest memorandum of article of association and certificate of incorporation to KICPAA; - Contact tax department to get VAT and Patent; then submit to KICPAA - The majority of partners are active members of KICPAA and hold majority of the share capital - Chairman, executive director, managers or delegated officers shall be selected among the partners who are active member of KICPAA - It is not directly or indirectly under the controlled of any person or group of enterprises whose company objective is not related to accounting; - It does not directly or indirectly hold any financial share in industrial enterprises, commercial, agricultural or civil society businesses except for company whose objective related to accounting;
+- a. its object is to practice the profession of CPA; - b. majority of the partners are CPA and hold majority of the share capital; - c. the chairman, executive director, managers and delegated officers form among the partners are members of KICPAA; - d. it is not, directly or indirectly, under the control of any person or group of enterprises whose corporate purpose is not related to accountancy; - e. it does not hold, directly or indirectly, any financial share in industrial, commercial, agricultural or civil society businesses except for firms whose corporate purpose is related to accountancy; and - f. it is authorised to practice the profession of public accountants and is on the list provided for in Article 9 of the Anukret referred to in Section 2 of KICPAA by-laws.